Background: Why do we need to fundraise?

 - Scholastic (French and English)/Highlights.
 By purchasing books through Scholastic French and English you generate credits with those organizations that the school can then use to purchase books and materials.
 Also, the books sold through those programs are generally sold at significant discounts from regular stores.
 So purchasing books through our Scholastic programs is a great way to support not only your child’s burgeoning reading habit, but also the school!
 Scholastic books also make great birthday gifts!

-Do you have other ideas for fundraising?
-Please share them with us by emailing me, keeping in mind that with limited resources (and to avoid community burnout!) we might not be able to follow up on every idea.
-Also, please do NOT organize classroom-only or teacher-only fundraisers.
+Please do NOT organize classroom-only or teacher-only fundraisers.
 Having only one classroom get to benefit from a donation is not equitable.
-Instead, please support the school as a whole.
+Instead, please consider supporting the school as a whole